Bake Play Smile

 • Easter Brownies

-There's no rising agent required in these brownies because we want them to stay dense, deliciously rich and gooey on the inside, and flaky on the top.
+There's no rising agent required in these brownies because we want the texture to stay dense, You only need a few basics - the mini eggs do the heavy lifting here.

 Variations